Trump's tax returns are the target of nationwide protests on Saturday

 Protesters in cities across the country came out Saturday to call on President Trump to release his tax returns -- something every president and presidential nominee has done for the past 40 years.

 The protest in Berkeley, California turned violent.
 Both Trump supporters and critics showed up at that rally, and local officials say at least 12 people have been arrested.
-A couple people have also been injured, according to one official.
+A couple people have also been injured, Berkeley Police spokesman Byron White told CNN.

 Footage of the rally shows several protesters throwing each other around and whipping each other with what appears to be flag polls.
-At one point, a firecracker was thrown into protest crowd, Berkeley Police spokesman Byron White told CNN.
+At one point, a firecracker was thrown into the protest crowd, White said.

 The organizers of Saturday's marches say more than 180 events were planned across 48 states and the District of Columbia.